Quantum order by disorder in Frustrated Spin Nanotubes: Discussion

 \section{Discussion}

 In summary, both analytic and computational methods indicate that the $\mathbb{Z}_2$ nematic order of the two-dimensional $J_1-J_2$ latice model survives in the (1+1)-dimensional quantum limit of spin nanotubes.
-Furthermore the disordered states on either side of the $\mathbb{Z}_2$ ordered phase are distinct with different string order parameters, a feature that emerges already in the Schwinger boson treatment; from the two-dimensional perspective these distinct spin liquids were not anticipated, though they are qualitatively consistent with results for two-leg ladders, equivalent to our $N=2$ spin nanotubes.
-We should note that we are not aware of any ladder calculations performed with the frustrated coupling profile that we present here so detailed comparison is not possible.
+Furthermore the disordered states on either side of the $\mathbb{Z}_2$ ordered phase are distinct with different string order parameters, a feature that emerges already in the Schwinger boson treatment; from the two-dimensional perspective these distinct spin liquids were not anticipated, though they are qualitatively consistent with results for two-leg ladders, equivalent to our $N_x=2$ spin nanotubes.
+We should note that we are not aware of any ladder calculations performed with the frustrated coupling profile that we present here so a detailed comparison is not possible.

-We have focused on gapped spin nanotubes with even $N$ legs.
-The Schwinger Boson (SB) mean-field theory predicts two short-range spin liquid phases at small and large $\frac{J_1}{J_2}$ that are separated by an emergent $\mathbb{Z}_2$ helical phase for all values of $S$.
-This result is confirmed computationally for $S=1/2$ $N_x=2$-leg ladders using Density Matrix Renormalization Group (DMRG).
-However the DMRG results indicate that the $\mathbb{Z}_2$ helical phase is narrower than what was predicted by SB theory, though it is still present.
-There is however agreement between DMRG and SB that the $Z_2$ helical phase is larger for $S=1$ than it is for $S=1/2$.
+We have focused on gapped spin nanotubes with even $N_x$ legs.
+The Schwinger Boson (SB) mean-field theory predicts two short-range spin liquid phases at small and large $J_1/J_2$ that are separated by an emergent $\mathbb{Z}_2$ helical phase for all values of $S$.
+This result is confirmed computationally for $S=1/2$ and $N_x=2$ systems using Density Matrix Renormalization Group (DMRG).
+However, the DMRG results indicate that the $\mathbb{Z}_2$-helical phase is narrower than what was predicted by SB theory, though it is still present.
+Nevertheless, both methods agree that the $\mathbb{Z}_2$-helical phase is larger for the nanostrip geometry $(J_{2x} = J_{2y})$ compared to the nanotube geometry ($J_{2x} = 2 J_{2y})$.